nielsdekoeijer/page/content/contact.md

 ---
-title: "About"
+title: "Contact"
-author: "Author Name"
+author: "Niels"
 date: "2024-06-11"
 ---

-# About Page
+# Contact

-This is the about page of the static site.
+If you would like to reach out, consider adding me on [linkedin](https://www.linkedin.com/in/niels-de-koeijer/).